fenago/datascience-ml-next-level/Lab07-Merging, Joining, and Concatenating/Lab_6.md

 1087921  240849026         HU Yang       New York    NY 1087922  240852081     James Weitz       New York    NY
 ```

-What if we\'d like to preserve *which* `DataFrame` each row of
-data came from?
-One solution is to pass the [concat] function a
-[keys] parameter set to list of strings.
-The length of the
-[keys] list must be equal to the length of the [objs] list.
-Each key will be associated with the `DataFrame` at the same index
-position in the [objs] list.

 In the next example, the [members1] `DataFrame` is assigned